24 Positive Changes We’ve Already Seen Since the Anti-Racism Protests Began

 Disney’s uber popular Splash Mountain has long been a source of controversy.
 It’s based on the 1946 movie Song of the South, which is rooted in deeply racist stereotypes.
 While the film was locked in the Disney Vault years ago, the ride has remained at both Disneyland and Magic Kingdom.
 On June 25, however, Disney announced that it was giving Splash Mountain an overhaul and transforming it into a new attraction based on The Princess and the Frog, the 2009 film that features the first Black Disney princess.
 While Disney has said that this retheme has been in the works for a while, the timing of the announcement wasn’t a coincidence.
 A date for the retheme has not yet been announced, but expect to see it in the near future.

 Former Minneapolis police officers face new charges

-Floyd died after Derick Chauvin kneeled on his neck for nearly nine minutes, the former cop was charged with third-degree murder and manslaughter.
+Floyd died after Derick Chauvin kneeled on his neck for nearly nine minutes, and the former cop was charged with third-degree murder and manslaughter.
 Following the massive, nationwide protests, Minnesota Governor Tim Walz asked Keith Ellison, the state’s attorney general, to lead the prosecution.
 Ellison raised Chauvin’s charge to second-degree murder, which carries a maximum penalty of 40 years in prison.
 The other officers involved, Tou Thao, J. Alexander Kueng, and Thomas K. Lane, each face two counts of aiding and abetting—one for second-degree murder and one for second-degree manslaughter.
 Not only do these charges reflect the gravity of what happened, but they also send a loud-and-clear message to police departments around the country.

 Change is possible when people come together and advocate for what is right.
-Check out these 21 powerful protest photos that show global solidarity against racial injustice.

 NASCAR and the Marines ban Confederate flags